 2. Juxtapose your expectations with realityMost people need 600 or more hours of intensive study to get fluent in easiest foreign language to learn (French, Spanish), and almost 1,200 hours for more complex languages (Chinese, Russian).

 3. Do not expect quick resultsFor anyone who spends one hour a week on a class of a foreign language, it will take over 10 years to begin speaking fluently.
 That's why people are often disappointed.
-Anyone can learn a new language, just do not forget about how much you needed to learn even your own language.
+Anyone can learn a new language, just do not forget how much you needed to learn even your own language.

 4. Full immersionTo learn a new language, we need only one thing ... the so-called immersion.
 After all, when one man learned their mother tongue as a child, he studied it constantly, every minute, for several years.
 What is meant by immersion?
 Immersion means that a person is constantly learning and using the new language.
-During immersion, the language is being learnt during about 40 hours a week, instead of only 1 hour.
+During immersion, the language is being learned during about 40 hours a week, instead of only 1 hour.
 In this case, you can reduce the training period from 10 years to 4 months.

 5. Learn 300 main wordsFirst of all, you need to start learning the right words.
-For example, in spoken English, only 300 of words are needed for more than 65% of the daily human conversations.
+For example, in spoken English, only 300 words are needed for more than 65% of the daily human conversations.
 In fact, there are many words that people do not know even in their own language (and will never use them).

-6. Follow simple algorithmAfter remembering the 300 foreign words, you can begin to read newspapers or blogs in the target language.
+6. Follow a simple algorithmAfter remembering the 300 foreign words, you can begin to read newspapers or blogs in the target language.
 Even if you will not understand anything, you will begin to recognize certain words and will subconsciously detect the value of other words.
 The meaning of the unknowns should be specified with the help of the dictionary.
 At first, it will be tedious, but in the end, you will be able to do without the dictionary.

-7. AimLearn daily is very tedious, and practically everyone start thinking to abandon training after a week of debilitating practice.
-But if you set a goal - work abroad, communication, family - perseverance will be achieved much easier.
+7. AimLearn daily is very tedious, and practically everyone starts thinking to abandon training after a week of debilitating practice.
+But if you set a goal — work abroad, communication, family — perseverance will be achieved much easier.

-8. Use the power of the InternetToday language learning is much easier, because there is the Internet.
+8. Use the power of the InternetToday language learning is much easier because there is the Internet.
 You can immerse yourself in local culture at a distance.
 You can read the local news and gossip blogs.
 This total immersion, in fact, is a key feature for successful language learning.
 Moreover, find free online language courses to help you.

 9. Talk to yourselfIt's time to start talking.
 But first, it is worth trying to talk to yourself.
 You just need to imagine that you met someone, or that you had been interviewed.
 This should be done regularly throughout the day.